tanzu-end-to-end/tap-workshop/workshop/content/exercises/04-Deployment.md

 ## Verify Packaging

-Once the supply chain completes building and packing Spring Sensors, it is pushed to the Harbor Registry.
+Once the supply chain completes building and packaging Spring Sensors, it is pushed to the Harbor Registry.

 Use the following link to access the Harbor registry: